-Optionally, your journal can be encrypted using 256-bit AES.
+Optionally, your journal can be encrypted using the 256-bit AES.

 Why keep a journal?

-Journals aren't only for 13-year old girls and people who have too much time on their summer vacation.
+Journals aren't just for people who have too much time on their summer vacation.
 A journal helps you to keep track of the things you get done and how you did them.
 Your imagination may be limitless, but your memory isn't.
 For personal use, make it a good habit to write at least 20 words a day.
-Just to reflect what made this day special, why you haven't wasted it.
+Just to reflect what made this day special, or why you haven't wasted it.
 For professional use, consider a text-based journal to be the perfect complement to your GTD todo list - a documentation of what and how you've done it.

 In a Nutshell

 jrnl yesterday: Called in sick.
-Used the time to clean the house and spent 4h on writing my book.
+Used the time cleaning the house and writing my book.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.